 - Keyword — the first keyword for which this domain was found.

-- Position — the domain's position in SERP for this keyword.
+- Position — the domain's position in SERP for the analyzed keyword.

-- Total keys — the number of keywords for which the domain was found in the top 100.
+- Total keys — the number of keywords the domain was found in the top 100.

 How to find potential drops?